yevine/jjtech-maven-sonarqube-nexus-prometheus-project/prometheus/README.md

 # Install prometheus alertmanager
 - ssh into prometheus server
 - edit inbound sg to allow traffic on port 9093
-- install alertmanager < sh install-alertmanager.sh>
+- install alertmanager < sh install-alertmanager.sh >
 - access alertmanager on the browser using public_ip:9093
 - update alertmanager file in /etc/alertmanager/ with your own configuration for email sender and recipient by runnig < sudo nano /etc/alertmanager/alertmanager.yml >
 - Navigate to < https://myaccount.google.com/ >
 - https://myaccount.google.com/
 - search for < app password >
 - Create an app password and paste the password to  ** auth_password ** section in your alertmanager file
+- restart the alermanager service < sudo systemctl restart alertmanager>

+## Test alert rules
+- ssh into any apps server
+- install stress < sudo apt-get install stress >
+- The run < stress --cpu 4 --timeout 300s >
+- run < sudo systemctl stop node-exporter > to trigger the alert rule